 Once you have bought your home you are the owner and will be responsible for any repairs to it.
 Instead of paying rent you will be paying mortgage payments.

-Once you have bought your home you can sell it at any time but you will have to repay part of the discount if you sell within 5 years of buying it
+Once you have bought your home, you can sell it at any time but you will have to repay part of the discount if you sell within five years of buying it.

-If you resell within 10 years you will have to offer it back to your landlord first who can then buy it back from you if they so wish.
+If you resell within 10 years, you will first have to offer it back to your landlord, who can buy it back from you if they so wish.